match4everyone/match4healthcare/README.md

 logger = logging.getLogger(__name__)
 logger.info('message',extra={ 'request': request })
 ```

+If the request is not logged as an extra parameter, the log entry will **NOT** be messaged to slack!

 Adding the request as extra parameter will automatically extract logged on user information as well as POST variables and take care of removing sensitive information from
 the logs, respecting the @method_decorator(sensitive_post_parameters()).
 For example in user sign in, this will prevent logging of passwords.